 The proposed rules supply a mechanism for the registration and regulation of individuals in this state, as mandated by statute.
 Applicants and registrants will continue to have a cost-related burden associated with registration, renewal, or reregistration.
+The cost of registration for a sanitarian by examination or endorsement is \$145.90.
 The cost of renewal for a sanitarian is \$118.90.
-The cost of registration for a sanitarian is \$106.45.
-The cost of registration for a sanitarian by examination or endorsement is \$86.45.
+The cost of reregistration for a sanitarian is \$165.90.